jaredatron/reactatron/README.md

 # Reactatron

+## Known Unknowns

+- Do we need to shove children into props for every component?

 ## TODO

 - remove plugins and make the actions patten and hooks the way

 ## thoughs

 - React but with the functions (AKA factory) way
 - built for coffee script (maybe ES6?)
 - has a flux-like event based system
+- has a key,value store persisted in localStorage as json
-- has a json-query data store with simple event hooks
+- has a dead simple data binding system
-- can json-query be used on mongo?
-- provide a different api for making components
+- provide a super api for making components
-- provide a DOM object
-- provide a global mixins feature
 - provide subclassing components
 - eveything is built as modules with the borders well documented
 - module: js css framework (need benchmarking)